 But what makes people trust a website?
 Here’s a comprehensive checklist for you to consider:

-Demonstrate you’re a real business: One of the easiest ways to gain trust online is to show you’re a bona fide company with a real business address, photographs of your office space and even your company registration number.
+Demonstrate you’re a real business: One of the easiest ways to gain trust online is to show you’re a bona fide company with an actual business address, photographs of your office space and even your company registration number.

 Show the expertise behind your logo: An About page offers further reassurance, as does a team section where you introduce yourself and your staff.
 List all of yours and your team’s credentials and any awards you might have won.
 Show the real people behind your logo to convey honesty and trustworthiness.

 Offer a smooth user experience: Your website should be easy to browse, offering all the information your users need at the click of a button.
-Don’t make things difficult to find, it will simply irritate your users and send them elsewhere.
+Don’t make things difficult to find; it will only irritate your users and send them elsewhere.

 Update your content often: You’ll gain further credibility if you’re regularly updating your blog and adding new work to your portfolio.
 Nothing screams ‘out of business’ than a static, outdated website.

-Make it easy for people to contact you: Clearly display your contact information throughout your website, including your phone number, email address and postal address.
+Make it easy for people to contact you: Display your contact information throughout your website, including your phone number, email address and postal address.